prof-tallman/codepuzzles/engineering/dna_transcription/README.md

 # DNA Transcription #
+Create a tool that will search a genome for DNA sequences.

 ## Rankings ##
 These stages are friendly suggestions to help new programmers.
 Skilled students are allowed to complete the project in any order; and they might find better ways to solve the requirements.